Illinois Compiled Statutes

 by the lessee, the lessor may include the reasonable cost of his or her

 labor to repair or replace such damage or damaged items.
 If estimated

 cost is given, the lessor shall furnish to the lessee, delivered in person or by postmarked mail directed to the last known address of the lessee or another address provided by the lessee, paid receipts,

 or copies thereof, within 30 days from the date the statement showing

 estimated cost was furnished to the lessee, as required by this Section.
 If a written lease specifies the cost for cleaning, repair, or replacement of any component of the leased premises or any component of the building or common areas that, if damaged, will not be replaced, the lessor may withhold the dollar amount specified in the lease.
+Costs specified in a written lease shall be for damage beyond normal wear and tear and reasonable to restore the leased premises to the same condition as at the time the lease began.
 The itemized statement shall reference the dollar amount specified in the written lease associated with the specific building component or amenity and include a copy of the applicable portion of the lease.
 Deductions for costs or values not specified in the lease shall otherwise comply with the requirements of this Section.